mqakmw/mqa_kmw.github.io/visualize.md

 ### Question Generation Overview
 ![](/assets/img/qa_gen.png)
+The question generation overview illustrates our question generation image sources and proposed numbers of generated questions for each split.

 ### Question Generation Workflow
 ![](/assets/img/qa_gen_wf.png)
+The question generation workflow summarizes the process of our sampling and balancing process on GQA, VQA-2.0 and TallyQA.

 ### Question Sampling Overview
 ![](/assets/img/qa_sam.png)
+The question sampling overview illustrates our sampling sources and sampling number for each split.

 ### Question Balancing Example on VQA-2.0
 ![](/assets/img/vqa_color_bal.png)
+Comparison of our question balancing result on VQA-2.0 train split's color questions